 The PEG staff provides supervision, programming, and emotional support 24 hours a day, seven days a week.
 Apart from the full-time day staff in our office available for the girls from 8:30 a.m. to 4:30 p.m. on week days, we have six live-in staff members who are on duty during nights and weekends.
 Trained in meeting the needs of gifted girls, these young adults lead evening activities, weekend trips, provide transportation, and are available to help meet the academic, social, and emotional needs of our students.
 Once a week our residence life coordinators hold Goal Setting and Feedback (GSF) meetings where students can share ideas and concerns in a small group setting.
 A monthly community meeting attended by all students and staff allows us to conduct business, address issues, celebrate birthdays, and strengthen our relationships.

-PEG students live in the PEG Center at least one year and sometimes for as many as three years, before moving into traditional college residence halls.
-A move is made when the student is at least 16 years old and the staff, student, and student’s family agree that she is equipped to make that transition.
+PEG students live in the PEG Center for a maximum of two years, or until the student is at least 16 years old.
 Once out of the building, students remain an important part of the program, participating in and often organizing events and activities.
 The staff welcomes visits and involvement from our older students and continues to provide support as needed.